 Similar to bike sharing, scooter sharing is mainly for commuting.
-It’s designed to travel short distances such as riding from the bus station to the office or to a location that’s about 10 to 15 minutes away.The Start of Rentable Electric Scooters
+It’s designed to travel short distances, such as riding from the bus station to the office or to a location about 10 to 15 minutes away.The Start of Rentable Electric Scooters

 Santa Monica, San Diego, San Francisco, San Jose, and Oakland were some of the first cities in California to embrace the e-scooter phenomenon.
 However, ridesharing electric scooters didn’t hit the Sacramento market until February 2019, when Jump, the same company that introduced electric bikes to Sacramento the year before, rolled out its first 100 fleets of electric scooters.

-Watch YouTube Video: Why the Rise of the Electric Scooter Has Been a Bumpy Ride.
-This special PBS report discusses how local officials and residents throughout the United States are dealing with thousands of electric scooters on our streets.Renting Electric Scooters
+The video below discusses how local officials and residents throughout the United States deal with thousands of electric scooters on our streets.Renting Electric Scooters

 On the flip side, e-scooters also pose a risk when being ridden carelessly.
 Accidents involving e-scooters can be deadly if the rider falls off or if the scooter malfunctions.
-Potential of serious injuries are remarkably high if scooter operators:
+The potential of serious injuries is remarkably high if scooter operators: